raphaabreu/SimpleConcepts.ValidationRules/README.md

 # SimpleConcepts.ValidationRules

-Simple LINQ extensions that allow easy validation of multiple objects according with rules that can be either sync or async where async rules execute in parallel.
+Simple and easy validation of multiple objects according with async rules that are executed in parallel.

 [Nuget package](https://www.nuget.org/packages/SimpleConcepts.ValidationRules).